North American Free Trade Agreement (NAFTA)

 The North American Free Trade Agreement (NAFTA) went into effect on January 1, 1994 between the United States, Mexico and Canada.

-These new powers make it easier for corporations to offshore jobs and attack the environmental and health laws on which we all rely.
-NAFTA's "investor protections" create incentives for corporations to relocate production and jobs offshore.
+These new powers make it easier for corporations to outsource jobs and attack the environmental and health laws on which we all rely.
+(Check out our list of the most egregious investor cases here.)
+NAFTA's "investor protections" create incentives for corporations to relocate production and jobs elsewhere.
+Indeed, the U.S. has lost more than 950,000 American jobs due to NAFTA, according to the Trade Adjustment Assistance (TAA) database.

-Plus, NAFTA guts the Buy American policies that require the government to buy American-made goods when spending our tax dollar.
-This offshores our tax dollars rather than investing them to create jobs here.
+Plus, NAFTA guts the Buy American policies that require the government to buy American-made goods when spending our tax dollars.
+This outsources our tax dollars rather than investing them to create jobs here.

 A Vast Expansion of Corporate Power

-At the heart of deals like NAFTA are the offshoring protections and new rights for multinational corporations to sue the U.S. government in front of a tribunal of three corporate lawyers.
+At the heart of deals like NAFTA are the outsourcing protections and new rights for multinational corporations to sue the U.S. government in front of a tribunal of three corporate lawyers.

 These lawyers can order U.S. taxpayers to pay the corporations unlimited sums of money, including for the loss of expected future profits.